jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_sync_calculator.md

 the newly implemented webmethod is available as another `<wsdl:operation>` element.

-## Step 5: Register the new method as a CloudFlow service
+## Step 5: Register the new method as a CAxMan service
-You can now head over to the CAxMan portal and register the newly added division operation as a CloudFlow service and subsequently include it in a workflow.
+You can now head over to the CAxMan portal and register the newly added division operation as a CAxMan service and subsequently include it in a workflow.
 Have a look at the [level-2 tutorials](../level_2_modifying_workflows) to learn how to do this using the workflow-editor GUI.